moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 ## Usage

+### Basic Usage
 1. Add the "SeedVR2 Tiling Upscaler" node to your ComfyUI workflow
 2. Connect your input image
 3. Select your desired SeedVR2 model
 4. Configure parameters
 5. Run the workflow

+### Advanced Usage with Extra Args (Nightly)
+For access to advanced memory management and processing options:
+1. Add the `SeedVR2ExtraArgs` node (from the nightly SeedVR2 node pack)
+2. Configure advanced options like `preserve_vram`, `tiled_vae`, `cache_model`, etc.
+3. Connect the output of `SeedVR2ExtraArgs` to the `extra_args` input of the Tiling Upscaler
+4. Optionally add `SeedVR2 BlockSwap Config` and connect to `block_swap_config` for additional VRAM management

+This modular approach allows you to use the basic node without any extra configuration, or connect additional nodes for fine-grained control.

 ## Parameters